OID Repository

 When adding information about an OID into the OID repository, non-ASCII characters such as accentuated letters are allowed in most fields ("Description", "Information", registrant "First name", "Last name" and "Address").
 The software will replace them by their equivalent HTML code.

-The following HTML tags are allowed in the "Description", "Information" and "Address" fields: <a>, <b>, <br/>, <center>, <font>, <hr/>, <i>, <img>, <li>, <sub>, <sup>, <tt>, <ol> and <ul>.
-Use of <br> or <br/> is not mandatory to break lines because the software will replace by <br/> any newline character that appears in these fields.
+The following HTML tags are allowed in the "Description", "Information" and "Address" fields: <a>, <br/>, <code>, <i>, <img>, <li>, <ol>, <b>, <sub>, <sup> and <ul>.
+Use of <br> or <br/> is not mandatory to break lines because any newline character will automatically be replaced with <br/> by the software.

 21. Which information is necessary to apply for an OID?

-According to subclause 8.2 f of ITU-T Rec.
-X.660 | ISO/IEC 9834-1, the registration record for an OID shall include at least:
+According to clause 8.2 f of Recommendation ITU-T X.660 | ISO/IEC 9834-1, the registration record for an OID shall include at least:

-c) the dates of submission/registration;
+d) the dates of submission/registration.

 23. What is the difference between the first and current Registration Authorities that appear in the description of some OIDs?
 What is their duty?